-Connect 24 VDC to the 2-pin removable terminal at the end of the HPTB.
-The connector is polarized, so you cannot insert it incorrectly.
-The polarity is marked on the terminals.
-A reverse polarity shunt diode and series fuse protection are provided to avoid damaging the module in case of accidentally reversing the polarity connection.
+A series fuse protection is provided on each supply connection to avoid damaging the module in case of accidentally reversing the polarity connection.
 In this case, the reverse voltage is clamped at -1.2 V and the fuse blows.
 Restore correct supply polarity and replace the blown fuse.
 Be certain to reinstall a good, properly sized, new fuse.